-109. We must, then, give children some idea Religious of the Supreme Being, in order that when they see others praying, and so on, they may know to whom they are praying, and why.
+109. We must, then, give children some idea of the Supreme Being, in order that when they see others praying, and so on, they may know to whom they are praying, and why.
 But these ideas must be few in number, and, as has been said, merely negative.
-We must begin to impart few in them from early youth, being careful at the same and time that they do not esteem men according to negative their religious observances, for, in spite of the diversity of religions, religion is everywhere the same.
+We must begin to impart them from early youth, being careful at the same time that they do not esteem men according to their religious observances for in spite of the diversity of religious to their religious observances, for, in spite of the diversity of religions, religion is everywhere the same.

-ideas should be taught to children early, though thev should be number merely
+Religious ideas should be taught to children early, though they should be few in number and merely negative

 110. Here, in conclusion, we shall add a few remarks which should especially be observed by the youth as he approaches the years of early manhood.
 At this time the youth begins to make certain distinctions which he did not make formerly.
 In the first place, the distinction of sex.
 Nature has spread a certain veil of secrecy over this subject, as if it were something unseemly for man, and merely an animal need in him.
-She has, however, sought to unite it. as far as possible, with every kind of morality.
+She has, however, sought to unite it, as far as possible, with every kind of morality.
 Even savage nations behave with a kind of shame and reserve in this matter.
 Children now and then ask curious questions; for instance, 'Where do children come from?' &c.
 They are, however, easily satisfied either at receiving an unreasonable answer which means nothing, or by being told that these are childish questions.

-At the time when the instinct of sex develops in the youth. he should be spoken to clearly and definitely on the subject
+At the time when the instinct of sex develops in the youth, he should be spoken to clearly and definitely on the subject